theophilly/simplebks/README.md

 This is solution to a node js [Test](https://www.notion.so/Task-Node-js-e5ff906068ac4b8abc245d33e7db5278) providing a REST API which is beign deployed on [Heroku](https://simplebks.herokuapp.com).
 The the entry point to the application is `server.js` file.

+To access any endpoint basic Authentication via HTTP using the seller_id and seller_zip_code_prefix from the `olist_sellers_dataset` collection as username and password respectively has to be set.

 ## Install

     npm install